sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 We simply need to do more and continuously improve.

 The principles of this strategy will help us choose strategically between closely competing software solutions.
-They will allow ESDC to choose non-open technologies where required, while planning for for future open standards and OSS alternatives.
+They will allow ESDC to choose non-open technologies where required, while planning for future open standards and OSS alternatives.
 They give our developers the flexibility to gain expertise on the diversity of open standards and OSS platforms, and in return, empower ESDC to learn about innovative new solutions.

 The principles are consistent with "state of the art" GC policies (see [Build a world class public service](#build-a-world-class-public-service).